tus/tus-resumable-upload-protocol/protocol.md

 allowed size of an entire upload in bytes.
 The Server SHOULD set this header if there is a known hard limit.

-#### Tus-Version

-The `Tus-Version` header MUST be a comma-separated list of protocol versions supported by the Server.
-The list MUST be sorted by Server's preference where the first one is the most preferred one.

 ### Requests